Mathnerd314/stroscot/docs/Reduction.rst

 .. image:: _static/AND_net_r.svg

-The derivation tree suffers from what Girard calls "the bureaucracy of syntax".
-For example the cuts on :math:`\Sigma_{F R}` and "Use and" can be swapped without changing the meaning.
-The derivation tree is also ambiguous in that we could have multiple B's and the derivation tree would not specify which one is used.
-Furthermore using the exchange rule all the time is tedious.

-To solve these issues there is another set of connecting edges, the red/blue edges in the graph.
+To solve the bureaucratic problems there is another set of connecting edges, the red/blue edges in the graph.
 The edges are each proposition's introduction/elimination (highest and lowest usage).
 Exchange rules can be omitted because we reference the propositions directly.
 The color is for clarity - a proposition on the left (antecedent) is blue and likewise right (succedent) is red.
 In the code each edge is identified as a unique variable in a slot, so there is no coloring.
 But depicting n-ary ports in a visual way without ambiguity seems hard.

 Most rules do not modify the contexts :math:`\Gamma, \Delta, \Theta, \Lambda` and so the proposition edge skips the node as it is not an introduction/elimination.
 But there are exceptions that do need the context: